Updated: October 22, 2017

 Reviews • How to get up the Eiffel Tower (photos & info) • Opening Times

 Kids love the Eiffel Tower.
 Your biggest decision will be whether to take the stairs or the elevator.
 I prefer the stairs as the lines are shorter, the price is cheaper, and you get a better sense of the structure of the tower.
 The stairs are wide which allows faster visitors to pass resting families easily.
 The stairs will only take you to the 2nd level however.
 To get to the 3rd level (the top) you can take the elevator all the way up or stairs to the 2nd level and from there an elevator to the top.
 The queue for the elevator on the 2nd level is shorter than on the ground floor but can still take up to 45 minutes.
-You can only buy tickets in advance for the elevator (not the stairs) and you can purchase them up to 3 months in advance.
+You can only buy tickets in advance (and skip the line) for the elevator (not the stairs) and you can purchase them up to 3 months in advance.
 The website will often show tickets are sold out but if you keep trying back you might get lucky as additional tickets are often released right up to the day before.
-There aren’t many shops near to the Eiffel Tower so if you want to picnic on the grass around the tower then buy supplies before arriving.
+If you can’t get advanced tickets consider visiting at night as lines are shorter.
+If possible visit on a clear day – and yet there is nothing more mysterious than seeing the tower disappear in the low misty clouds in winter.
+You can see as far as Chartes cathedral 80km away.
+It is also very windy up there and cold, so be prepared.
+Visiting at the end of your Paris visit can also be a good idea as kids will recognize different sites from around the city.
+There aren’t many shops near the Eiffel Tower so if you want to picnic on the grass around the tower then buy supplies before arriving.
+In winter there is an ice skating rink on the first floor.
+There are two restaurants both family friendly but they need to be booked well in advance on the website.
 There’s a small playground and carousel at the south end of the Champ-de-Mars.
+The best view of the Eiffel Tower is from across the Seine at the Trocadéro.
+Closest Métro to the Eiffel Tower: Bir Hakeim or Trocadéro.

 Reviews • Open daily, 7am to 1 hour before sunset.